tkufi/tkUtilities/README.md

-# EmberUtilities
+# tkUtilities

-Welcome to the EmberUtilities Repository, this contains the source code for a plugin used by the Firestone Research and Development Team whilst developing Stapleton County V3.
+Welcome to the tkUtilities Repository, this contains the source code for a plugin used by the TKU | Development team to develop Turku Services, Products and Experiences on the Roblox Platform.

 ## Getting Started